ucd-csl/Scapade/data_analysis/corrected_words.md

-This notebook displays the results of the CMU Phoneme correction method on the five datasets used.
+This notebook displays the results of the Phoneme correction method on the five datasets used.
 For each dataset there are three sets of word results that may be viewed:
 1. Unique 'correct' corrections - the phoneme sequence corrections made that were deemed correct that a given (SymSpell) traditional spell checker was unable to correct.
-2. Both 'correct' corrections - the corrections that both SymSpell and CMU method share
+2. Both 'correct' corrections - the corrections that both SymSpell and Phoneme method share
 3. All  corrections - all data for each misspelling

 Columns for "all corrections" defined as: